-Perspective | ‘We saw this coming’: Flock a case-study in riding out the coronavirus economy
+Perspective | ‘We saw this coming’: Flock is a case study in riding out the coronavirus economy

 “I don’t know if it was luck or brilliance, but we were totally prepared,” she said.

-Flock currently has $1 million in government stimulus and loans in the bank.
-Nearly all of its pre-covid employees are still collecting full pay, though the six-member executive team took a 5 percent pay cut.
+Flock has $1 million in government stimulus and loans in the bank.
+Nearly all of its pre-coronavirus employees are still collecting full pay, though the six-member executive team took a 5 percent pay cut.
 Wise took a 75 percent hit.

 “Anybody whose position couldn’t be performed in this environment and could be repurposed was repurposed,” Wise said.